 RWI policies issued in Latin American deals should bear no difference in cost when it comes to RWI broker fees (typically ranging in the US in the low tens of thousands of dollars and often absorbed within the RWI premium if a policy is ultimately bound) and taxes on the policy (which typically are dependent on the registered address of the insured party).
 The insured party is usually required to pay an underwriting fee (sometimes referred to as a 'diligence fee') to the carrier to cover diligence and other costs incurred in the underwriting process, including outside counsel engaged by the insurer for diligence purposes, if any.
-The underwriting fee typically ranges in the US between US\$25,000 and US\$50,000.
+The underwriting fee in the US typically ranges between US\$25,000 and US\$50,000.

-Regardless of whether a RWI policy is buy-side or sell-side, the parties can negotiate the allocation of the premium and other RWI costs between buyer and seller.
+Regardless of whether an RWI policy is buy-side or sell-side, the parties can negotiate the allocation of the premium and other RWI costs between buyer and seller.
 In a competitive sale process, it is not uncommon for the seller to ask the buyer to cover all RWI cost, including the full amount of the premium.
-However, if the buyer has more leverage, it is usually well-advised to request that the seller assume or share the costs of the RWI, under the argument that the RWI is covering risks that would otherwise need to be covered by the seller under indemnity provisions in the purchase agreement.
-Pursuant to the ABA 2021 Survey, in deals in which RWI was used in 2020 through the first quarter of 2021, the seller assumed all or part of the RWI costs in at least 32 per cent of the deals (despite 95 per cent of the relevant policies in that period being buy-side RWI).
+However, if the buyer has more leverage, it is usually well advised to request that ibid.